Grant Applications are open through March 10, 2023

 How much money is available?

-There is grant funding available for 5 to 10 MI communities to conduct an anti-contamination recycling campaign in an effort to reduce contamination by 25 percent.
+There is grant funding available for MI communities to conduct a quality improvement recycling campaign in an effort to reduce contamination by 25 percent.
 Expenses for this program are expected to be at $3/household for drop off programs and $4/household for curbside programs, with a maximum of $150,000/200,000 per grant application.
 There is also additional grant funding available at $1.00/household to take data gathered during the quality improvement project and create an additional education program to amplify specific messages.
+Grant funding for multifamily projects is available up to a maximum of $100,000 per grantee.

 What does the grant pay for?